Where Is My Refund?

 4. For a faster refund, avoid common tax return errors such as an incorrect Social Security Number, Address, or Bank/Routing Number, if electing direct deposit.

-5. Bear in mind, in some cases, delays can also be caused by periodic IRS fraud reviews or last-minute system updates due to tax law changes, such as the recent Fiscal Cliff legislation.
+5. Bear in mind, in some cases, delays can also be caused by periodic IRS fraud reviews or last-minute system updates due to tax law changes, such as the historic Fiscal Cliff or Obamacare legislation.

 7. Filing a late tax return can also mean surrendering your refund, as the IRS gets to keep any refund if the tax return was filed after three years from the original due date.
 The IRS refers to this as the “Refund Statute Expiration Date”, or RSED.